nishants/look_like/README.md

 # look_like matcher
-This gem is a collection of rspec matchers, for writing wireframe tests.
+- This gem is a collection of rspec matchers, for writing wireframe tests.
-These are useful for writing sanity tests in higher environments where we cannot control the data consumed by an app.
+- Such tests search for visual clues for detecting presence of a bug.
-This can also be used in a production environment.
+- Useful for writing sanity tests in higher environments, e.g. testing your fresh deploy to production.
-You can reuse your code/specs for regression tests.
+- These can reuse your code for regression tests.

 ## Installation